 Engine efficiency and maximum utilization of engine performance depend on the adherence to proper operation and maintenance recommendations.
 In addition, use recommended fuels, coolants, and lubricants.
 Use the Operation and Maintenance Manual as a guide for required engine maintenance.
-Expected engine life is generally predicted by the average power that is demanded.
-The average power that is demanded is based on fuel consumption of the engine over a period.
-Reduced hours of operation at full throttle and/or operating at reduced throttle settings result in a lower average power demand.
-Reduced hours of operation will increase the length of operating time before an engine overhaul is required.

 Aftermarket Products and Perkins Engines